CarbonLDP/carbonldp-js-sdk/doc/README.md

 static version:string
 ```

-Returns the version of the SDK
+Returns the version of the SDK.

 ```typescript
 version:string
 ```

-Returns the version of the SDK
+Returns the version of the SDK.
 ```typescript
 apps:Carbon.Apps.Class
 ```